yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 ## PnP `loose` mode

-Because the hoisting heuristics aren't standardized and predictable, PnP operating under strict mode will prevent packages to require dependencies that they don't explicitly list (even if one of their other dependencies happens to depend on it).
+Because the hoisting heuristics aren't standardized and predictable, PnP operating under strict mode will prevent packages from requiring dependencies that are not explicitly listed; even if other dependencies also depend on it.
 This may cause issues with some packages.

-To address this problem, Yarn ships with a "loose" mode which will cause the PnP linker to work in tandem with the `node-modules` hoister - we will first generate the list of packages that would have been hoisted to the top-level in a typical `node_modules` install, then remember this list as what we call the "fallback pool".
+To address this problem, Yarn ships with a "loose" mode which will cause the PnP linker to work in tandem with the `node-modules` hoister - we will first generate the list of packages that would have been hoisted to the top level in a typical `node_modules` install, then remember this list as what we call the "fallback pool".

 > Note that because the loose mode directly calls the `node-modules` hoister, it follows the exact same implementation as the true algorithm used by the [`node-modules` linker](https://github.com/yarnpkg/berry/tree/master/packages/plugin-node-modules)!

 At runtime, packages that require unlisted dependencies will still be allowed to access them if any version of the dependency ended up in the fallback pool (which packages exactly are allowed to rely on the fallback pool can be tweaked with [pnpFallbackMode](/configuration/yarnrc#pnpFallbackMode)).

-Note that the content of the fallback pool is undetermined - should a dependency tree contains multiple versions of the same package, there's no telling which one will be hoisted to the top-level!
-For this reason, a package accessing the fallback pool will still generate a warning (via the [process.emitWarning](https://nodejs.org/api/process.html#process_process_emitwarning_warning_type_code_ctor) API).
+Note that the content of the fallback pool is undetermined.
+If a dependency tree contains multiple versions of the same package, there is no means to determine which one will be hoisted to the top-level.
+Therefore, a package accessing the fallback pool will still generate a warning (via the [process.emitWarning](https://nodejs.org/api/process.html#process_process_emitwarning_warning_type_code_ctor) API).

-This mode is an in-between between the `strict` PnP linker and the `node_modules` linker.
+This mode provides a compromise between the `strict` PnP linker and the `node_modules` linker.

 In order to enable `loose` mode, make sure that the [`nodeLinker`](/configuration/yarnrc#nodeLinker) option is set to `pnp` (the default) and add the following into your local [`.yarnrc.yml`](/configuration/yarnrc) file:
 ```yaml